-Cr(VI)-based coatings are specified within the A&D sector primarily because they provide superior corrosion protection and active corrosion inhibition.
-They must also provide maximum adhesion both to the substrate and to subsequently applied primers/topcoat.
+Cr(VI)-based bonding primers are specified within the A&D sector primarily because they provide maximum adhesion both to the substrate and to subsequently applied adhesive8.
+They also provide superior corrosion resistance and may also provide strength and improve integrity between two base materials (GCCA, 2017).